jugi92/foundry-samples/samples/agent-catalog/msft-agent-samples/foundry-agent-service-sdk/a2a-agent/README.md

 ## Get Started

-Before running please make sure you update the `--endpoint` with the project endpoint, for example: `https://<name>.services.ai.azure.com/api/projects/<project-name>` in `Properties\launchSettings.json`, then:
+Before running please make sure you update the `--endpoint` with the project endpoint in launchSettings.json, for example: `https://<name>.services.ai.azure.com/api/projects/<project-name>` in `Properties\launchSettings.json`, then:

 ```
 make restore build run